study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/state-management.md

 # State Management Guide

-This document provides a comprehensive guide to state management in the ORCATech Learning Platform, covering Context API patterns, state organization, and best practices for maintaining scalable and maintainable state.
+This document provides a comprehensive guide to state management in the LabDojo Learning Platform, covering Context API patterns, state organization, and best practices for maintaining scalable and maintainable state.

 ## Table of Contents